-While cats can live a very happy life on just three legs, amputation is a serious operation and they will need your help for them to have a successful recovery and enjoy a good quality of life.
+While cats can live a very happy life on just three legs, amputation is a major operation, and your cat will need your help to have a successful recovery and adjust their lifestyle to ensure they have a good quality of life.

 How do you take care of an amputee cat?

 Once your cat has had their amputation surgery, they should be reasonably comfortable as they would have been given appropriate pain relief by the vet.
 When your cat is discharged and you can bring them home, you will need to continue with administering their pain relief and any anti-inflammatories the vet may prescribe.
 Your vet may also put a cone on them so they can’t bite or lick their stitches.
 Before you take your feline friend home, make sure you are completely happy with what you need to do for their after-care.
 Don’t be afraid to ask your vet to go over everything with you again and even have instructions in writing so you can double-check them later if you are unsure.

 It’s a good idea to keep your cat inside straight after their operation and perhaps consider restricting them to just one room initially to minimise their exercise and jumping around.
 If your cat seems at all distressed, then it’s a good idea to use a pheromone plug-in to help settle them and keep them feeling calm.
 If your household has any other pets, keep in mind that they may worry about the physical or even emotional changes they notice in their feline companion.
 Therefore, it’s a good idea to reintroduce your cat slowly into your pet family and keep an eye on how they all interact with each other.